 Coaching from the sidelines

 Soccer is a unique free-flowing game with few stoppages; unlike most other games played in the United States, all decisions during the game are made by the players and the referee.
 Once the first whistle blows, there is very little a coach can do to affect the outcome of the game while it is being played.
 That is why half-time is so important.
 It is the coach’s only real chance to instruct the players.
 The CYSA wants coaches to realize that youth soccer is for the young players’ development and not for vicarious purposes.
 Coaches will not be allowed to walk along the touchline following the play constantly, talking or shouting to the players.
-Moving 5 yards either way of the halfway line is permissible.
+Coaches must stay within the confines of the painted coach's box.
+This keeps the coach 2 ft off the sideline so that the AR's (Linesmen) can see the length of the touchline for out of bounds balls.

 In all cases support the actions of the referee in providing a healthy, safe and positive environment for the players.
 There will be mistakes.
 Most of the referees the CYSA employs are from the ages of 11-16 years old.
 DO NOT let their decisions influence your behavior either to the referee or to the players and parents.
 Keep the game environment positive and constructive.
 Save your complaints for your commissioner or VP of Game Officials.
 If you have questions about the Laws of the Game please refer to Responsibilities of the Coach or on the Forms page for age-specific modified laws.
 Besides the standard greetings and ceremonies, never confront the referee on the field of play before, during, or after the game.
 Please make sure you shake his/her hand after the game and encourage your kids to do the same.